MariaXouri/Assignment3/README.md

 We will try to notice how the area and the peak dynamic power are affected by the changes in the parameters l1 d , l1 i , l2 cache size, associativity, cacheline size.

-For the types, we will use ar for area and b = log(y / ymin) - 1 , where y is the value of the parameter ( l1d, l1i, l2, a, cl ) and ymin is the minimum value of this parameter. l1d min=64 KB l1i min=64 KB
-l2 min=512 KB
+For the types, we will use "ar" for area , "pd" for peak dynamic power and b = log(y / ymin)  , where y is the value of the parameter ( l1d, l1i, l2, a, cl ) and ymin is the minimum value of this parameter. l1d min=64 KB l1i min=64 KB l2 min=512 KB